 Nuku’alofa Food Guide

 If your the type of traveller that likes to experience a place through its flavours and culture, then you’re in for a treat in Nuku’alofa.
 Nuku’alofa might be the administrative capital of Tonga, but it could be the capital of food with its amazing food-related attractions, such as the Talamahu Market and cultural tours focussing on how to prepare traditional Tongan meals.
-There’s the opportunity for foodies to get a hand-on experience through tours of coffee roasters or take part in a kava circle.
+There’s the opportunity for foodies to get a hands-on experience through tours of coffee roasters or take part in a kava circle.
 Alternatively, sit back and relax with a Tongan dinner and a cultural show.
 We’ll go through it all and more in this foodie guide to Nuku’alofa!

 Things to Do in Nuku’alofa for Foodies